 The callsheet is sent to the cast and film crew to let them know about where and when the filming is going to take place.

-There is a lot to remember when building a call sheet, so StudioBinder has taken the liberty to make your life easier.
+There is a lot to remember when building a call sheet, so StudioBinder has taken the liberty of making your life easier.
 If you forget what goes on the sheet, don't worry.
 Everything you need is laid out for you.
 Your only job is to plug in your specific information.

 Take a look at StudioBinder's free call sheet builder below.

 Making these documents correctly is very important.
 This is how your cast and crew know where they’re going, what they're doing, and when they’re doing it.
+Reviewing a sample call sheet can help ensure that all essential details are included and properly formatted before final distribution.
 Let’s walk through the steps.

 1. Add production info

-With StudioBinder, you can even add your production company’s logo and a project icon to give your call sheet a more professional look.
+With StudioBinder, you can even add your production company’s logo and a project icon to give your call sheet template a more professional look, ensuring all necessary details are neatly organized.

 2. Include shoot day info